caseyhelgeson/caseyhelgeson.github.io/_pages/about.md

 ---
 permalink: /
-title: "Under construction"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Casey Helgeson
-Assistant Research Professor
-Earth and Environmental Systems Institute
-Affiliate Faculty, Department of Philosophy
-Affiliated Faculty, Rock Ethics Institute
-Penn State University

-314 Earth and Engineering Sciences Building
-University Park, PA 16802
-helgeson@psu.edu
+I'm an assistant research professor in the Earth and Environmental Systems Institute at Penn State University.
+My research addresses how values-based judgments and assumptions combine with evidence-based science and engineering in the study and management of climate risks.